Husky-69/Sentimental_analysis/README.md

 ### 3. **Evaluation**
 - Mapped all 279 original emotion labels to 3 standard classes using a custom dictionary
 - Achieved **47.32% agreement** between TextBlob predictions and human-labeled sentiment
-  > 📝 *Note: This is expected for a rule-based model on complex emotional labels.*

 ## Visualizations